pdjr-build/swipe-handler/README.md

 ```
 will adopt the <object> element content, initially exposing just the first element
 and hiding all others.
 A right-to-left finger-swipe will hide the displayed element
-and reveal the next in sequence.
+and reveal the next in sequence, rolling around to the first element at the end of
+the sequence.
+A lef-to-right finger-swipe reverses direction.

+## Setting up the swipe handler

+## new SwipeHandler(options)